 The ratio of chocolate to peanut butter is great, with the Mini Cups arguably giving a more satisfying single bite than their larger brethren (which are still better on the whole).

 Shredded coconut should be in way more candy, because all you need to do is cover it in chocolate to make it amazing.
 (But, uh, why is the one without the nuts called “Mounds?”)

 “Candy coated peanut butter.” :insert Homer Simpsons drooling:

 Reese’s Pieces are soft and wonderful.
-The biggest problems are a) no one can agree on how to say “Reese’s” correctly and b) you can eat a million of them, which makes tiny Halloween bags frustrating.
+The biggest problems are a) no one can agree on how to say “Reese’s” correctly and b) you can eat a million of them, which make those tiny Halloween bags frustrating.

-Best use of raisins ever, even better than the band The California Raisins.
+Best use of raisins ever.
+Even better than the band The California Raisins, which is truly high praise.
 Chunky bars are somehow both solid and soft, and peanuts are the best crunch in all of chocolate.

 10. Baby Ruth

 Peanuts and nougat are obviously a fantastic combination, but what makes a Baby Ruth great is its use of caramel.
-There’s not too much like a 100 Grand, but it still gives the bar a nice sticky consistency.
-Baby Ruth should be more popular than it is, in every form.
+It gives the bar a nice sticky consistency.
+Baby Ruth should be more popular than it is, in both Halloween and regular form.